SU-IST707-SP26/group-project-team2/admin/WORKLOG.md

 - Evaluate additional models (Logistic Regression, Gradient Boosting/XGBoost) for comparative performance.
 - Integrate baseline modeling results into milestone report and project checkpoint documentation.

-# 2026-03-18 – Milestone 4/5: Baseline Modeling with KNN for Diabetes Prediction
+# 2026-03-18 – Milestone 4/5: Baseline Modeling with KNN for Diabetes Prediction (Quispe)

 **Context:**
 Built an KNN model to classify diabetes (`DIABETE_BIN = 1`) using PCA-transformed health variables from the BRFSS 2024 dataset.